pgdurand/BlastViewer/README.md

 ## Requirements

-Use a [Java Virtual Machine](http://www.oracle.com/technetwork/java/javase/downloads/index.html) 1.8 (or above) from Oracle.
+Use a [Java Virtual Machine](http://www.oracle.com/technetwork/java/javase/downloads/index.html) 1.8 from Oracle.
+Do not use JRE 1.9 or above: for now, the UI framework (jGAF) used by BlastViewer is not compatible with recent JREs... work is in progress to fix that!

 *Not tested with any other JVM providers but Oracle... so there is no guarantee that the software will work as expected if not using Oracle's JVM.*